nathansherburne/ruby_practice/stock_picker/README.md

 ```
 Usage: stock_picker.rb [arguments]
-    -iINITIAL-VALUE,                 The initial price of the hypothetical stock
+    -iINITIAL-VALUE,                 The initial integer price of the hypothetical stock
         --initial-value
-    -n, --num-days=NUM-DAYS          Number of days to simulate
+    -n, --num-days=NUM-DAYS          Integer number of days to simulate
     -h, --help                       Display this help message
 ```